jmcooper/angular-services/README.md

 # JoesRobotShop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.
+This is the demo project for Pluralsight's Angular Services course.

 ## Development server